 In this experiment, scientists applied brushstrokes in mid-air at some distance above a rubber hand without touching it.
 The brushstrokes were applied synchronously with the participants’ hidden real hands.

 This created an illusory sensation of a “magnetic force” or “force field” between the brush and the rubber hand, correlating strongly with the perception of the rubber hand as one’s own.

-The participants to this experiment claimed that they felt as if there was a “magnetic force” or “force field” between the brush and the rubber hand.
+The participants in this experiment claimed that they felt as if there was a “magnetic force” or “force field” between the brush and the rubber hand.

 The Rubber Hand Illusion

 The rubber hand illusion shows how the brain understands the body.
 In this study, scientists use a trick with a fake hand to explore how the mind combines information from the senses to create a feeling of body ownership.